-So excited to visit A-J’s Dockside after everyone on Facebook told me it was a must!
+We were so excited to visit A-J’s Dockside after everyone on Facebook told me it was a must!
 We loved it.
-It’s close to Back River Beach, with gorgeous views of Tybee Creek (and an amazing sunset view to match.)
+It’s close to Back River Beach, with gorgeous views of Tybee Creek (and an amazing sunset view to match).

-Take in salads, sandwiches and seafood for lunch, plus great dinner additions like gumbo, crab, flounder, and more.
-The vibe is very laid back and casual, but their is nothing casual about the food – it’s great!
+Take in salads, sandwiches, and seafood for lunch, plus great dinner additions like gumbo, crab, flounder, and more.
+The vibe is very laid back and casual, but there is nothing casual about the food – it’s great!

 Fridays and Saturdays are best – you can catch live music!